Michio Kushi

-Michio Kushi (久司 道夫, Kushi Michio) (May 17, 1926 – December 28, 2014) was a Japanese educator who helped to introduce modern macrobiotics to the United States in the early 1950s.
-He lectured all over the world at conferences and seminars about philosophy, spiritual development, health, food, and diseases.
+Michio Kushi (久司 道夫, Kushi Michio) (May 17, 1926 – December 28, 2014) was a Japanese educator and alternative cancer treatment advocate who helped to introduce modern macrobiotics to the United States in the early 1950s.
+He lectured all over the world at conferences and seminars about the macrobiotic diet.

 Background

-After World War II, Kushi studied in Japan with macrobiotic educator, George Ohsawa.
-After coming to America in 1949, Michio Kushi and Aveline Kushi, his wife, founded Erewhon Natural Foods, the East West Journal, the East West Foundation, the Kushi Foundation, One Peaceful World, and the Kushi Institute.
+After World War II, Kushi studied in Japan with macrobiotic educator George Ohsawa.
+After going to America in 1949, Michio Kushi and Aveline Kushi, his wife, founded Erewhon Natural Foods, the East West Journal, the East West Foundation, the Kushi Foundation, One Peaceful World, and the Kushi Institute.
 They wrote over 70 books.

-Kushi studied law and international relations at the University of Tokyo, and after coming to America, he continued his studies at Columbia University in New York City.
+Kushi studied law and international relations at the University of Tokyo, and after going to America, he continued his studies at Columbia University in New York City.
 Aveline preceded him in death (2001), as did their daughter (1995).
 Michio Kushi lived in Brookline, Massachusetts.
-He is survived by his second wife (Midori), four sons from his first marriage, and the resulting fourteen grandchildren and two great grandchildren.
-He died of pancreatic cancer at the age of 88.
+He died of pancreatic cancer on December 28, 2014, at the age of 88.